 The Police Service of Northern Ireland has progressed significantly since its inception in 2001, and whilst much has been achieved, there is much still to do to meet the challenges of the future.
-Against a backdrop of a potential financial shortfall in 2024/25 of £80m the Deputy Chief Constable will play a leading role in shaping the 2025-2030 Policing Plan and the operational models required to ensure the policing plan is delivered and the operational priorities met.
+Against a backdrop of a potential financial shortfall in 2024/25 of £37m Assistant Chief Constables will play a leading role in shaping the 2025-2030 Policing Plan and the operational models required to ensure the policing plan is delivered and the operational priorities met.

-As a result of recent political instability - and in common with other public services in Northern Ireland - the Police Service is facing a profoundly challenging budgetary situation which the Chief Constable has described as "insufficient and unsustainable".
+In common with other public services in Northern Ireland the police service is facing a profoundly challenging budgetary situation which the Chief Constable has described as "insufficient and unsustainable".
 The local policing model is coming under significant pressure as a result of these structural funding issues and overcoming these will be a significant challenge and focus in the years ahead.